Supporting your success at college

 We are delighted you have chosen to study at University College Birmingham.
 We offer lots of support for college students to enable you to achieve your potential.

-Following your application to University College Birmingham, support for students who disclose a disability, health condition or mental health condition starts from application.
-Before your course interview, you will be invited to a meeting with the CASE team to discuss your specific needs and additional support requirements.
+Support for students who disclose a disability, health condition or mental health condition starts from application.
+Upon application, you will be contacted by a member of the Disability Support team to discuss your specific needs and additional support requirements.

-- One-to-one study skills support through the Academic Skills Centre
+- Additional 1:1 support in the Academic Skills Centre

 Additional support for student with disabilities